Car3lo/README/README.md

 # Hello!
+I am **Carlito**
-I am **Carlito**, an incoming 4th Year BS Economics undergraduate from UP Diliman who likes coding and is passionate about Econometrics and Statistics.
+- 4th Year BS Economics undergraduate from UP Diliman
+- likes Coding and Linux
+- Favorite subjects are Econometrics, and Statistics.

 I enjoy using code to clean and transform data into actionable insights with econometric and statistical analysis, modern programming, and AI.